ibrahimimg/OpenCV-webcam/README.md

 ### Running the app
     python webcam.py

-press the escape key (esc) to close the window
+press the escape key (esc) to close the window.